ICC Academy Ground

 The ICC Academy Ground is a cricket ground located in Dubai Sports City, Dubai.
 ICC Academy provides indoor and outdoor pitches.
-ICC was used for the 2014 ICC Under-19 Cricket World Cup.
+The ground was used for the 2014 ICC Under-19 Cricket World Cup.
 The two cricket grounds are installed with floodlights.

 The venue hosted warm-up matches ahead of the 2021 ICC Men's T20 World Cup.

 Trivia

 In 2014, a match between Ireland and Scotland in Dubai Triangular Series 2014–15 was called off.
 This was the first time that an ODI in the UAE had been a no result.
 In September 2019, both grounds were named as two of the venues to host cricket matches for the 2019 ICC T20 World Cup Qualifier tournament.